 - 3 lbs russet potatoes, scrubbed

 - Heat a 12” cast-iron skillet over medium heat.
 Add enough olive oil to cover the bottom.
 When the oil is hot, add the leeks and cook for about 5 minutes.
-Add the cabbage and a drizzle more of olive oil.
-Stir well, raise the heat to medium-high, and cook for about 8 minutes.
-Reduce the heat to low and continue to cook for about 6 more minutes until tender.
+Add the cabbage, another drizzle of olive oil, and a good pinch of salt.
+Cook for 8-10 minutes, stirring often.
+Reduce the heat to low, add 2 tablespoons of water, and continue to cook for another 5 minutes until tender and caramelized.

 - Arrange two layers of potatoes in the skillet, creating a circular pattern (each potato slice should slightly overlap).
 Season with a pinch of salt.
 Pour a fourth of the cream into the skillet.
 Distribute a fourth of the cabbage mixture and a fourth of the cheddar over top.